How to Discipline a Child without Criticism And Shame

 When she crumbles in the face of an overwhelming math problem.

 When she lashes out in anger at her siblings, and I’m pretty sure I can hear a little bit of myself in her small voice.

 The words and reactions we expose our child to matter.
 Are they a determinant for the complete trajectory of their life, no. Do they make a significant difference in the psyche of a child?
 Yes.

-Here are five ways that responding with criticism and shame impacts your child and their future mental health.
+Here are five ways that disciplining a child with criticism and shame impacts your child and their future mental health.

 What happens when you discipline your child with criticism and shame.

 When we react with harsh over the top discipline to our child’s missteps we blunt the impact of the natural consequence (feelings of regret, embarrassment) and allow them to project their feelings onto us instead, usually in the form of anger or resentment.

 The child is now focused on the anger and unfairness of the parent instead of feeling the full weight of responsibility for their choices (which is the most helpful way for them to remember better next time the impact their behaviors have)

 When we mess up, make a mistake or let someone down we feel bad about it.
 So does your child.
 Having an adult add a heaping dose of disappointment, frustration or anger when disciplining their child stops being productive and starts feeling like toxic shame (and also doesn’t help to improve a child’s behavior).

 Making mistakes is part of being human and when our child internalizes shame each time they make a mistake, many unhealthy coping patterns will follow from there.